CyberYoshi64/CTGP7-UpdateTool/README.md

-# CTGP-7 Update Tool
+# CTGP-7 Installer

-This is a work-in-progress Python script mimicking CTGP-7's official updater, based on own observations, analysis of the [archived launcher's source code](https://github.com/PabloMK7/CTGP-7_Launcher) and lots of help from PabloMK7 himself.
+This is a Python application mimicking CTGP-7's official updater, based on own observations, analysis of the [archived launcher's source code](https://github.com/PabloMK7/CTGP-7_Launcher) and lots of help from PabloMK7 himself.

 Supported platforms: Linux, Windows